tryabby/abby/README.md

 Besides its official SDKS it also offers a friendly and easy to understand Dashboard for the non-developers in your team.

 Abby focuses on privacy.
-This means it won't track any user data and uses no marketing cookies.
-It also doesn't use any third party services.
+This means it won't track any personalized user data and uses no marketing cookies.
 You can self host it or use the hosted version available at [tryabby.com](https://www.tryabby.com).

 ## Getting Started